 I get it.
 I’ve heard this sentiment dozens of times.
 It usually goes something like this.

 “I sent out my request for proposal to see how much I’d be charged to have someone else do it for me.
 Looks like I can do it cheaper on Wix or Squarespace.”

 “The site has been live for over a year.
 I paid $1,000 for it, but it isn’t converting well and it doesn’t rank in search engines.
 I wasted my time and money.
 Why would I pay more than that in a redesign?”

-- It is both ethical and mutually beneficial to pay people commensurate with what their skills are worth so they will feel more invested in your site’s cause.
+This is where you’d need to decide whether what you’re offering is worth enough to your customers to provide them with a great website experience.
+If your answer to that is a resounding “yes”, then it is also both ethical and mutually beneficial to pay people commensurate with what their skills are worth so they will feel more invested in your site’s cause.
 They will respond in kind by partnering with you, prioritizing your work, promising results they can deliver, and providing high-quality services.